 Here are some tips and advice that will benefit both you and your baby:

 - Remember, fibre is fuel.
 Eating a diet high in fibre during pregnancy comes with so many health benefits.
 It keeps your digestive tract running smoothly, which will help ward off pregnancy symptoms, like constipation and hemorrhoids.

 Fibre also makes you feel full for longer, which can help you manage your appetite.
 Fruits, vegetables, whole grains, and legumes are all excellent – and easy to find, sources of fibre.

 - Pay attention to posture.
 Keeping a good posture when pregnant can help manage back and neck pain.
 It can also help ward off fatigue.

 When sitting and standing, hold your head up straight and try not to lean forward.
 Your shoulder blades should be slightly back and in line with your ear lobes.

-Starting at around week 20 of pregnancy, it’s recommended to only sleep on your sides.
+Starting at around week 20 of pregnancy, it’s recommended to only sleep on your side.

 - Look into getting a doula.
 Hiring a doula might just be one of the best decisions you make during pregnancy.
 These trained individuals provide health-related care during labor and delivery.
 However, unlike a midwife, they are not medically trained.

 They are there to offer emotional and physical support, which can help manage stress and reduce anxiety.
 It’s important that you meet with a doula beforehand to discuss your birth plan, so it’s best to start the searching process as early as possible.